Children in care

 Youth .
 Children who are convicted of an offence may not be placed in special

 The Children Act 2001 provided for family welfare conferences for children at risk from their own behaviour and these provisions came into effect in July 2004.
 The family welfare conference is a mechanism for early intervention and the conference may be convened where:

-The conference may be attended by the child, the parents or guardians, any
+The conference may be attended by the child; the parents or guardians; any

-guardian ad litem, other relatives agreed by the co-ordinator after consulting
+guardian ad litem; other relatives agreed by the co-ordinator after consulting

-positive contribution because of knowledge of the child or the family or
+a positive contribution because of knowledge of the child or the family or

 because of particular expertise.

 When Tusla receives the conference recommendation, it may:

 - Apply for a special care order or